JogAmp/jogamp-scripting/server/setup/05-service-settings/README.txt

     - MySQL
         - old server: backup DB
           - run backup-mysql.sh on old server, result is e.g. backup-mysqldb-20130605162509.sql
+          - !!! strip all system-DB's (schema's) from the backup, i.e. all which are not created for applications, e.g.:
+            - mysql
+            - users
+            - test
+            - t_*

         - new server: import DB
           - get backup backup-mysqldb-20130605162509.sql